-This reflects the geometric situation that the evaluations may map to small stratum.
+This reflects the geometric situation that the evaluations may map to small strata.
 We subdivide the target over the moduli space until the evaluations always map to vertices, or geometrically to top dimensional strata.
 This ensures that the gluing always imposes the expected number of geometric conditions, and smoothability follows. \end{remark}

 The required moduli space modifying the product is a twist on Theorem~\ref{thm: main-comb-thm}, but we first discuss the necessity of the modification in greater detail.
 At first approximation, we must expand each tropical target for the maps $\plC_v\to \Sigma_v$, which can be achieved by subdividing each factor as in the first part.
 Such a modification does not in immediately suffice, however.
 Such expansions of two targets are independent of each other, and there is no guarantee that the resulting expansions can be glued together.
 This is exemplified in Figure~\ref{fig: product-modification}.